2020 Election Day Voting

-The polling place for Germantown residents is the Kellner Activities Building on Palatine Park Road.
+The polling place for Germantown residents is the Kellner Activities Building at 50 Palatine Park Road.

 The County Building, 401 State Street, Hudson, NY 12534